sakshi687/Retrieval-Task/PDF Extraction/readme.md

 ## Fields In Output JSON:

-**1. Act Title**: this field is a string that contains title of the Act
+1. **Act Title**: this field is a string that contains title of the Act

-**1. Act ID**: this field is a string that contains Act ID
+1. **Act ID**: this field is a string that contains Act ID

-**1. Enactment Date**: this field is a string that contains enactment date of the Act
+1. **Enactment Date**: this field is a string that contains enactment date of the Act

 1. **Act Definition**: the act definition is split into paragraphs and each paragraph is numbered starting from zero.
 This field is a dictionary with *key* = paragraph number, *value* = paragraph (refer to Point 8b).